Aspirin may help you trying to conceive

 So when you are having difficulties getting pregnant, your first goal should be to see a doctor find out whether you have any of these problems.
 Once one of these problems has been identified as being the culprit, it can then be treated differently.

 Aspirin will not increase the sperm count, nor will it help improving ovulation, or open up clogged fallopian tubes, so the average woman does not improve her chances of conceiving if she takes a baby aspirin a day.

 Is it a myth that aspirin will help you get you pregnant?

-Let’s see where this suggestion comes from.
-Studies have shown that if you have a rare condition called ‘antiphopholipid antibody syndrome’ (APS), baby aspirin may improve your pregnancy outcome.
+Other studies have shown that if you have a rare condition called ‘antiphospholipid antibody syndrome’ (APS), baby aspirin may improve your pregnancy outcome.

 Antiphospholipid syndrome (APS) is a so-called "autoimmune disorder" that is characterized by the presence of significant levels of antiphospholipid antibodies in your blood.
 It is also often associated with several other problems such as recurrent miscarriages (more than 2-3 pregnancy losses in a row), blood clots, or autoimmune low platelet counts.

 In pregnancy, phospholipids act like a sort of glue that holds the dividing cells together and are necessary for the growth of the placenta into the wall of the uterus and they also filter nourishment from the mother's blood to the baby, and in turn, filter the baby's waste back through the placenta.

 If a woman carries these antibodies that may indicate that this will interrupt the ability of the phospholipids to do their job, putting the woman at risk for miscarriage, second-trimester loss, intrauterine growth retardation (IUGR) and preeclampsia.
 And taking a baby aspirin may prevent this from happening.